 Likewise, cats like to feel like they are in a hiding spot, so you don’t want to give them a mattress that is so large they get lost in it.

-It would be best if you had washable cat beds and cats shed when they get sick.
+It would be best if you had washable cat beds and a cat shed when they get sick.
 You don’t want your cat to keep relaxing in a bed with grime, germs, and dirt in it.
 They may get sick again.

 If you pick a cat bed with a washable cover or entirely washable, you can toss it in the machine and give your pet a clean space to relax.
 If you notice your cat is no longer sleeping in its bed, it may be because it needs washing.
 Cats are clean pets and like their space to be clean as well.